ayertey01/newclockhtml/README.md

 # newstoowatch
-create new stop watch using simple html and js scripts
+created a new Timer using simple html. css and js scripts